 Police: Man shot at Taco Bell when he didn't get hot sauce

-OKLAHOMA CITY, Ok (FOX 5 Atlanta) - Police in Oklahoma are looking for a man who shot up a Taco Bell after he didn't get any hot sauce.
+OKLAHOMA CITY, Okla.
+(FOX 5 Atlanta) - Police in Oklahoma are looking for a man who shot up a Taco Bell after he didn't get any hot sauce.

 When he got his order, there was no hot sauce.

-Instead of simply asking for sauce, police say he fired shots through through drive thru window.
+Instead of simply asking for sauce, police say he fired shots through the drive thru window.

 He then reportedly went inside the store and continued to shoot.